Admin Overview

 Ignore LDAP Cert - Specifies if TLS validation of LDAP server certificate should be performed -

 LDAP Healthcheck no Performs LDAP Healthcheck automatically every minute.
-An appropriate alert will be shown if the server goes down (Similarly, once the server is back online). -
+An appropriate alert will be shown if the server goes down (Similarly, once the server is back online).
+Moreover, the account expiration date of the LDAP Security Principal will be checked once every 24 hours. -

 By choosing option Simple LDAP Mode, you can switch to Simple Mode.